richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

 ##### Always On Availability Group

+Always On Availability Group is a SQL Server feature that groups databases for automatic replication and seamless failover, ensuring continuous availability during server outages.

 On `SERVER_PRIMARY`, open SQL Server Management Studio and connect to the database engine:

 * "Object Explorer": Right-click "Always On High Availability" and then "New Availability Group Wizard" in the resulting menu